Bernard-Jelinic/social_media/README.md

 ### Tests

-Tests are written and can be run
+Tests are written and can be run with the following

 ```
 php artisan test